Chromite: Properties, characteristics and uses

 • It is also used as a pigment for the industry in general, small amounts are also mixed in the crystallization of many minerals and precious stones.

-See also Pyrite: Meaning, Properties and Uses
+See also Rainbow Obsidian: Meaning, Properties and Uses

 The importance of chromite